DFT study of Pt-induced Ge(001) reconstructions: Abstract

 \section{Abstract}

 Pt deposited on a Ge(001) surface spontaneously forms nanowire arrays.
 These nanowires are thermodynamically stable and can be hundreds of atoms long.
-The nanowires only occur on a reconstructed Pt-Ge-surface where they fill the troughs between the dimer rows on that surface.
-Because of the unique connection between them, a thorough understanding of the underlying reconstructed surfaces is necessary for understanding the growth of the nanowires.
-We have studied possible reconstructions containing $0.25$ and $0.5$ of a monolayer (ML) of Pt.
-Comparison of calculated scanning tunneling microscopy (STM) images to experimental STM images of the surface reconstruction revealed that the Pt atoms are located in the top layer, creating an antiphased structure with the Pt atoms surrounded by higher positioned Ge atoms.
-Our results also show that Pt atoms in the second or third layer can not be responsible for the experimentally observed STM images of the $\beta$-terrace.
+The nanowires only occur on a reconstructed Pt-Ge-surface where they fill the troughs between the dimer rows on the surface.
+This unique connection between the nanowires and the underlying substrate make a thorough understanding of the latter necessary for understanding the growth of the nanowires.
+In this paper we study possible surface reconstructions containing $0.25$ and $0.5$ of a monolayer of Pt.
+Comparison of calculated STM images to experimental STM images of the surface reconstruction reveal that the Pt atoms are located in the top layer, creating a structure with rows of alternating Pt-Ge and Ge-Ge dimers in a $c(4\times2)$ arrangement.
+Our results also show that Pt atoms in the second or third layer can not be responsible for the experimentally observed STM images.

-\section{INTRODUCTION}
+\section{Introduction}